enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

          behavior of a base class by subclassing it.
-       * Unfortunately, this practice easily/commonly produces code where the control flow is less explicit, which makes the code harder to reason about.If the base class has a chain of methods, where some can be selectively overwritten, there is a lot more to think about at any given time.
+       * Unfortunately, this practice easily/commonly produces code where the control flow is less explicit, which makes the code harder to reason about.
+If the base class has a chain of methods, where some can be selectively overwritten, there is a lot more to think about at any given time.
        * An alternative approach for code reuse in these circumstances